grelau/Unbeatable-TicTacToe/README.md

 ```bash
 cd Unbeatable-TicTacToe
 ```
-run the script and follow instructions
+run the script and follow the instructions to play !
+The script will end at the end of the game
 ```bash
 python3 ttt.py
 ```